scipion-em/docs/docs/user/user-documentation.rst

    :alt: Cover_apoferritin.png
 This tutorial presents a complete workflow of Cryo-EM single particles inside Scipion 3.
-It demonstrates the combination of different EM-packages with high focus on Xmipp higres. \
+It demonstrates the combination of different EM-packages with high focus on Xmipp highres. \

 *Guide*: